DBDL team

 DBDL scientific director

 Pablo Carbonell leads the Automated Biofoundries and Smart Biomanufacturing research line at the ai2 Institute, Universitat Politècnica de València, and is a visiting scientist at I2SysBio (CSIC-UV).
 His research interests focus on automated design for metabolic engineering and synthetic biology.
 He develops machine learning and automated Design-Build-Test-Learn (DBTL) engineering solutions for sustainable biofoundries.
-Some of his other interests are hiking trails, food, past modern music, fiction, philosophy, and math podcasts.
+Some of his other interests are hiking trails, food, symbolist music, idealism philosophy, and math podcasts.

 Jonathan Tellechea-Luzardo